Random complex dynamics and devil's coliseums: Background and tools

-In the proofs of the main results of this paper, we combine the above results in {\bf (I)--(III)} and some new careful observations on the dynamics of $G\in {\cal G}_{dis}$ and associated random dynamics.
+In the proofs of the main results of this paper, we combine the above results in {\bf (I)(II)} and some new careful observations on the dynamics of $G\in {\cal G}_{dis}$ and associated random dynamics.